Skip to main content

 • Advanced APMM with a Clinical Project track students will meet the requirements for Advanced APMM track PLUS complete a Clinical Research project which they will present at one of the APMM seminars or annual retreats.
 This may be completed in up to three years.
 Note students completing over three years will be required to continue attending seminars and bench to bedside symposia in their third year as well.

-• A clinical/translational research project is required to be developed and completed to satisfy this requirement.
+A clinical/translational research project is required to be developed and completed to satisfy this requirement.
 The definition of clinical/translational research is intended to be broadly include research utilizing human tissues or data, to apply to the broad diversity of our student’s research programs.
-Students can develop a project proposal in the Introduction to Clinical Research Methods for Basic Scientists course.
-Completion of this research project can be used to satisfy the Advanced APMM Clinical Project, or another clinical research project could meet this requirement.
-Anyone interested in completing the APMM Clinical Project track should discuss plans with the course instructors (Matt Luther, Abigail Brown).
+Students can develop a project proposal in the Introduction to Clinical Research Methods for Basic Scientists course, or the project could be developed independently.
+However, anyone interested in completing the APMM Clinical Project track must discuss their plans with the course instructors before starting to make sure it meets the requirements for this training track (either Matt Luther or Abigail Brown).

 Major training components